romanRegmi/Apex-Learning/Asynchronous Apex/README.md

 Setup -- > Monitor -- > Jobs -- > Apex Flex Queue.

+If 100 requests are sent, the first 5 will be sent to apex queue and the rest 95 will be sent to flex queue.
+If a request in apex queue fails, it is sent back to the flex queue.

 Salesforce only recommends us to schedule our batches.
 Otherwise, it is advised to not mix async processes in salesforce.